CIDI/CanvasTools/README.md

 CanvasTools
 ===========

-A collection of code for customizing Canvas
+A collection of code for customizing Canvas developed by Kenneth Larsen (kenneth.larsen@usu.edu) for Utah State University.